EasyTrain/easytrain-terraform/README.md

 - Route53 hosted zone
   - A record that points to the public IP

+  ### easytrain.live
+  - The domain name was purchased through Namecheap.com
+  - A CA certificate is attached to the load balancer which enables end-to-end encryption of all data sent between clients and the server.

 ## Dependencies

 This project requires the following: